Best Online Casinos in Canada 2021 🍁

 Manitoba is a relatively small province with a population of under 1.4 million people.
 Nevertheless, it features eight land-based casinos.

 The legal gambling age here is just 18.
-Players don’t need to pay taxes on winnings unless gambling is their only source of income.
+Canadian players don’t need to pay taxes on winnings unless gambling is their only source of income.

 New Brunswick only features a couple of land-based casinos.
 It also offers horse racing, lotteries, and sports betting.